-This paper develops a new approach to surface modeling and reconstruction which overcomes some important limitations of existing surface representation methods, such as their tendency to impose restrictive assumptions about object topology.
+A new approach to surface modeling and reconstruction is developed which overcomes some important limitations of existing surface representations methods.
 The approach features two components.
-The first is a dynamic, self-organizing, oriented particle system which discovers topological and geometric surface structure implicit in visual data.
-The oriented particles evolve according to Newtonian mechanics and interact through long-range attraction forces, short-range repulsion forces, co-planarity, co-normality, and co-circularity forces.
-The second component is an efficient triangulation scheme which connects the particles into a continuous global surface model that is consistent with the inferred structure.
-We develop a flexible surface reconstruction algorithm that can compute complete, detailed, viewpoint invariant geometric surface descriptions of objects with arbitrary topology.
-We apply our algorithms to 3-D medical image segmentation and surface reconstruction from object silhouettes.
+The first is a dynamic self-organizing oriented particle system which discovers topological and geometric surface structure implicit in visual data.
+The oriented particles evolve according to Newtonian mechanics and interact through long-range attraction forces, short-range repulsion forces, and coplanarity, conormality, and cocircularity forces.
+The second component is an efficient triangulation scheme that connects the particles into a continuous global surface model that is consistent with the inferred structure.
+A flexible surface reconstruction algorithm is developed that can compute complete, detailed, viewpoint-invariant geometric surface descriptions of objects with arbitrary topology.
+The algorithms are applied to 3-D medical image segmentation and to surface reconstruction from object silhouettes.